-Home lawns in South Carolina are commonly infected by leaf diseases including dollar spot, rust, gray leaf spot, powdery mildew, anthracnose and Helminthosporium leaf spot.
+Several fungal leaf diseases may commonly occur in South Carolina home lawns, including dollar spot, rust, gray leaf spot, powdery mildew, anthracnose, and Helminthosporium leaf spot.
 Most of the time, these problems go unnoticed by the homeowner and do not cause significant damage to the lawn.
 However, when conditions are favorable for disease development, serious damage can occur.
-Effective control programs for most diseases must include proper cultural care of the lawn, and a basic understanding of the factors affecting disease development.
+Effective control programs for most diseases must include proper cultural care of the lawn and a basic understanding of the factors affecting disease development.
 For information on brown patch or large patch, see HGIC 2150, Brown Patch & Large Patch Diseases of Lawns.

-Dollar spot is caused by the fungus, Sclerotinia homoeocarpa.
-It causes straw-colored spots about the size of a silver dollar (2 to 6 inches diameter) to appear on closely mowed turf.
-Grass in affected areas may die and the spots may merge to form larger, irregular patches.
-In coarse textured grass that is cut high, the dead spots are larger and more diffuse.
+The fungus, Claireedia homoeocarpa, is the cause of dollar spot in lawns.
+It causes straw-colored spots about the size of a silver dollar (2 to 6 inches in diameter) to appear on closely mowed turf.
+Grass in affected areas may die, and the spots may merge to form larger irregular patches.
+In coarse-textured turfgrasses that are cut high, the dead spots are larger and more diffuse.
 Leaf blades have light tan spots with reddish-brown margins that develop across the leaves.
-Early in the morning you may be able to see a cobweb-like growth of the fungus over the infected area.
+Early in the morning, you may be able to see a cobweb-like growth of the fungus over the infected area.

-Dollar spot most commonly occurs on Bermudagrass, zoysiagrass, creeping bentgrass, turfgrass tall fescue and ryegrass.
+Dollar spot most commonly occurs on bermudagrass, zoysiagrass, creeping bentgrass, turfgrass tall fescue, and ryegrass.
 Dollar spot is most active from late spring through fall.
-The fungus develops during humid weather, when daytime temperatures are warm (59 to 86 °F) and nights are fairly cool.
-These conditions result in heavy dew forming on the grass.
+The fungus develops during humid weather when daytime temperatures are warm (59 to 86 °F) and nights are fairly cool.
+These conditions result in heavy dew formation on the lawn.

 Prevention & Treatment: Adequate fertilization will help the lawn overcome this disease.
 Prevent thatch buildup and remove excess thatch.
-Avoid drought stress by watering the lawn deeply, and thoroughly when needed, timing irrigation for early morning.
+Please see HGIC 2360, Controlling Thatch in Lawns, for more information.
+Avoid drought stress by watering the lawn deeply and thoroughly when needed, timing irrigation for early morning.
+For more information on lawn irrigation, see HGIC 1207, Watering Lawns.
 Remove morning dew if possible by mowing or irrigating the lawn.
-Fungicide applications may be needed during moist weather in the spring and fall, when day temperatures are between 70 to 80 °F. For the home lawn, fungicides that give good control of dollar spot should contain propiconazole, azoxystrobin with propiconazole, or triadimefon.
+Fungicide applications may be needed during moist weather during the spring and fall when day temperatures are between 70 to 80 °F. For home lawn application, fungicides that give good control of dollar spot should contain propiconazole, azoxystrobin with propiconazole, or triadimefon.
 Always apply all chemicals according to directions on the product label.

-Rust fungi (Puccinia and Uromyces species) can infect most types of grasses, but occur most commonly on bluegrass, turfgrass tall fescue, ryegrass, and zoysiagrass in South Carolina.
-Rust diseases are favored by warm, humid conditions and develop most frequently on lawns that are stressed by drought, low nitrogen, and shade.
-Disease first appears on leaves as tiny orange to reddish-brown flecks that enlarge to form raised pustules.
+Rust fungi (Puccinia and Uromyces species) can infect most types of grasses but occur most commonly on bluegrass, turfgrass tall fescue, ryegrass, and zoysiagrass in South Carolina.
+Rust diseases are favored by warm, humid conditions and frequently develop on lawns stressed by drought, low nitrogen, and shade.
+The disease first appears on leaves as tiny orange to reddish-brown flecks that enlarge to form raised pustules.
 Lawns that are heavily infected become thin and weak with an orange or reddish color.

 Prevention & Treatment: Rust is most often a problem on lawns with too much shade.
-Avoid stressing the lawn.
+Limb up nearby trees and prune back shrubs close to the lawn.
+Avoid stresses induced by herbicides, drought, or compacted soil.
 Maintain adequate nitrogen levels and irrigate during drought conditions.
-Mow the grass regularly, and remove clippings, being sure not to cut the lawn too low.
+Mow the grass regularly, and remove the clippings, being sure not to cut the lawn too low.
 Do not overwater.
 Fungicides are usually not necessary in actively growing lawns.
 If necessary, home lawn fungicides that give good control of rust should contain propiconazole, triadimefon, azoxystrobin, pyraclostrobin with triticonazole, or myclobutanil.

 Gray Leaf Spot

 Prevention & Treatment: Plant resistant cultivars.
 Avoid excessive applications of nitrogen, especially during warm, humid weather.
-Irrigate deeply only when needed and in the early morning.
+Deeply irrigate early in the morning when needed.
 Avoid stresses induced by herbicides, drought, or compacted soil.
-Improve air movement and light intensity, by pruning trees and undergrowth.
+Improve air movement and light intensity by pruning back shrubs and limbing up nearby trees.
 If chemical control is necessary, the most effective fungicides contain azoxystrobin, azoxystrobin with propiconazole, or thiophanate-methyl and are available for use in the home lawn.
 Always apply all chemicals according to directions on the product label.
 For more information, see HGIC 2151, Gray Leaf Spot on St. Augustinegrass.

 Prevention & Treatment: Increase sunlight penetration to densely shaded areas, or select a more shade tolerant cultivar.
 A balanced fertilization program is important for the lawn.
 Mow the lawn often and at the recommended height.
 Increasing air circulation will also help to control powdery mildew.
-Fungicides containing myclobutanil, propiconazole or triadimefon can be used on the home lawn in areas where environmental conditions cannot be modified.
+Fungicides containing myclobutanil, propiconazole, or triadimefon are effective on the home lawn in areas where environmental conditions cannot be modified.
 Always apply all chemicals according to directions on the product label.

 Prevention & Treatment: Maintain the lawn in as healthy a condition as possible with a balanced fertilization program.
 Reduce thatch and soil compaction.
-Chemical control is generally not needed on centipedegrass due to its quick recuperative potential.
-Fungicides containing propiconazole or azoxystrobin with propiconazole are available for good control, when other measures fail.
+Chemical control is generally not needed on centipedegrass because of its quick recuperative potential.
+Fungicides containing propiconazole or azoxystrobin with propiconazole are available for good control when other measures fail.
 Always apply all chemicals according to product label directions.

 Bipolaris and Drechslera species cause leaf spotting and melting out disease primarily on bluegrass and bermudagrass, but turfgrass tall fescue, creeping bentgrass, ryegrass, and zoysiagrass are also affected by this complex of diseases.
-In turfgrass tall fescue, bermudagrass and ryegrass the disease is most active during cool, wet weather in the spring and fall.
-However, in bluegrass and creeping bentgrass, the disease is most active during warm, wet weather in late spring, summer and early fall.
+In turfgrass tall fescue, bermudagrass, and ryegrass, the disease is most active during cool, wet weather in the spring and fall.
+However, in bluegrass and creeping bentgrass, the disease is most active during warm, wet weather in late spring, summer, and early fall.
 The diseases generally start as leaf spots and may progress to sheath and crown rots.
 Leaves have circular to elongate, purple or brown spots with straw-colored centers.
-When disease lesions become extensive, turfgrass leaves turn reddish-brown, then yellow and die.
-Melting out may follow, and appears as a reddish-brown rotting of the leaf sheaths, crowns, rhizomes and stolons.
-Centipedegrass is rarely affected adversely by these fungi.
+When disease lesions become extensive, turfgrass leaves turn reddish-brown, then yellow, and die.
+Melting out may follow and appears as a reddish-brown rotting of the leaf sheaths, crowns, rhizomes, and stolons.
+These fungi rarely affect centipedegrass adversely.

 Prevention & Treatment: Avoid high nitrogen fertilization and watering practices that provide long periods of wet or humid conditions.
 Frequent mowing at proper heights will provide better drying conditions in the turf and help to reduce the leaf spot phases of these diseases.
 Provide adequate water with infrequent but deep irrigation to help avoid crown and root rot phases.
 Reduce excessive thatch during May for warm-season turfgrasses.